arkency/posts/posts/2016-06-21-mutation-testing-of-rails-views.md

 title: "Mutation testing of Rails views"
 created_at: 2016-06-21 21:55:37 +0200
 kind: article
-publish: false
+publish: true
 author: Andrzej Krzywda
-tags: [ 'foo', 'bar', 'baz' ]
 newsletter: :skip
 ---

 Thanks to mutation testing we can get much higher confidence while working with Ruby/Rails apps.
 There is one area, though, where I've been struggling to make mutant to work - the Rails views.
 People use erb or haml and they're both not a proper Ruby code, they're templating languages.

 In this post, I'm showing a trick which can help make Rails views covered by mutation testing coverage.